homologus/DOCKS/README.md

 # DOCKS

-These codes are developed by Yaron Orenstein, David Pellow, Guillaume Marcais, Ron Shamir and Cal Kingsford.
-They were originally posted [here](http://acgt.cs.tau.ac.il/docks/).
+These codes are developed by Yaron Orenstein, David Pellow, Guillaume Marcais, Ron Shamir and Cal Kingsford, and were originally posted [here](http://acgt.cs.tau.ac.il/docks/).
-The authors made the code freely available under GNU Lesser General Public License, version 3, or any later version at your choice.
+The authors made the code freely available under GNU Lesser General Public License, version 3, or any later version of your choice.

-Here is a copy and paste of the README file from [authors' site](http://acgt.cs.tau.ac.il/docks/) -
+The README file from [authors' site](http://acgt.cs.tau.ac.il/docks/) is presented below -

 ## DOCKS - Design of Compact K-mer Set for hash functions